hannotify/hanno.codes/_drafts/java-26.md

 ##### Why Is Synchronization Currently Necessary?

 When G1 reclaims memory, live objects in the heap are copied to new memory regions, freeing up the space they leave behind.
 References to those objects must be updated to point to their new location.
 To prevent having to scan the entire heap for existing references to these objects, G1 maintains a data structure called the *card table*, which is updated every time an object reference is stored in a field.
-These updates are performed by pieces of code called *write barriers*, which G1 injects into the application in cooperation with the JIT.
+These updates are performed by pieces of code called *write barriers*, which G1 injects into the application in cooperation with the Just-In-Time (JIT) compiler.

 Scanning the card table is an efficient operation and will typically fit within a GC pause's time window.
 However, in  environments where objects are allocated very frequently the card table may grow too large to be scanned within the timespan of G1's pause time goal.
 To avoid that, G1 optimizes the card table in the background via separate optimizer threads.
 This approach can only work if the card table is updated in a thread-safe way, which is currently achieved by synchronizing the optimizer threads with the application threads.
-Arguably this can lead to more complicated and slower write-barrier code.
+Arguably, this leads to more complicated and slower write-barrier code.

 ##### Towards A Second Card Table

-JEP 522 proposes to introduce a *second card table*, to make sure that the optimizer threads and applications threads no longer interfere.
+JEP 522 proposes to introduce a *second card table*, to make sure the optimizer threads and application threads no longer interfere.
 The write barriers in the application threads will update the first card table without any synchronization, while the optimizer threads will update the second, initially empty, card table.

 When G1 determines that scanning the current card table during a pause would likely breach the pause‑time target, it atomically switches the two card tables.
 Application threads then continue to write to the now‑empty table (the former “second” table), while dedicated optimizer threads process the previously‑filled table (the former “first” table) without any additional synchronization.
 G1 repeats this swapping as needed so that the work required on the active card table stays within the desired limits.

 This approach reduces the amount of synchronization required between application and optimizer threads.
 In applications that heavily modify object-reference fields, throughput gains of 5-15% can be expected.
 On top of that, because the write barrier code can be a lot simpler, additional throughput gains of up to 5% have been observed in x64 architectures, even in applications that don't heavily modify object-reference fields.

 The two card tables are identical in size, each consuming the same extra native memory.
 Together they occupy roughly 0.2% of the Java heap, which translates to about 2MB of native memory for every gigabyte of heap space.
 This modest overhead is well worth the sizable performance gains—especially when you consider that, before Java 20, G1 needed more than eight times the memory that the second card table now requires.

 ##### More Information